3D scanning solutions

 Robust sculpting tools

-ZBrush is a one-of-a-kind 3D software for digital sculpting and painting developed by Pixologic.
+Now part of the Maxon portfolio, ZBrush is a one-of-a-kind 3D software for digital sculpting and painting.
 What makes this software stand apart from other 3D design tools is its special design technique that replicates traditional hand-sculpting.
 ZBrush is perfect if you want to design realistic and highly detailed 3D models using production-quality shading, lighting, and rendering outputs.
 For that very reason, the software is used by a wide array of creative professionals, including filmmakers, game developers, toy/collectible makers, jewelry designers, automotive/aviation designers, illustrators, advertisers, scientists, and other artists.

 Artec Studio